Navigating DORA Compliance: Software Development Requirements for Financial Services Companies

 What is DORA?

-DORA aims to enhance operational resilience across the financial sector, even in cases of severe operational disruptions.
+The goal of DORA is to enhance operational resilience across the financial sector, even in cases of severe operational disruptions.
 The regulation emphasizes the need for financial institutions to establish robust capabilities for:

 Who Needs to Comply with DORA?